 These convertible bonds were issued at a price equal to 95% of their nominal value.
-The convertible bonds will not bear interest and may be converted into ordinary shares at the request of the holder, at any time and at a subscription price per share (the "Conversion Price") equal to the lower of (i) 11.87 euros and (ii) 93% of the lower of the daily VWAPs (volume-weighted average share price) over a period of 15 days preceding each conversion request, without this price being lower than the limit set by the General Meeting of Shareholders of the Company on May 20, 2021, i.e. 80% of the volume-weighted average price of the last three trading sessions preceding the conversion request.
+The convertible bonds will not bear interest and may be converted into ordinary shares at the request of the holder, at any time and at a subscription price per share (the "Conversion Price") equal to the lower of (i) 11.87 euros for the OC1023 and 4.40 euros for the OC1124, and (ii) 93% of the lower of the daily VWAPs (volume-weighted average share price) over a period of 15 days preceding each conversion request, without this price being lower than the limit set by the General Meeting of Shareholders of the Company, i.e. 80% of the volume-weighted average price of the last three trading sessions preceding the conversion request.